 Term 2: Cinema to watch Coco - Wednesday 14th November

 Term 3: Aerospace Museum - Friday 15th February

 Term 5: RWA art gallery sculpture exhibition - Tuesday 21st May 5Y - morning, Tuesday 21st May 5M - afternoon, Friday 24th May 5B

 In this section of our web page we will provide regular updates regarding our literacy and numeracy learning.
 We will endeavour to provide the information before we teach the content so that parents/carers can talk about it with their children if they wish.

-- identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers
+- identify multiples and factors, including finding all factor pairs of a number, and common factors of 2 numbers

 - establish whether a number up to 100 is prime and recall prime numbers up to 19